Shows a dialog to prevent unintended clicks

 Upgraded UX on ITP browsers

-Due to Intelligent Tracking Prevention (ITP), the normal One Tap UX doesn't work on Chrome on iOS and Safari.
+Due to Intelligent Tracking Prevention (ITP), the normal One Tap UX doesn't work on Chrome on iOS, Safari and FireFox.
 An upgraded One Tap UX is provided instead, which requires you to enable it explicitly by setting the data-itp_support attribute.

 The upgraded One Tap UX on ITP browsers will start with a warm welcome page as below.
 Once the user chooses to continue, a popup window will be opened.
 The UX in the popup window is quite similar to normal One Tap.